lmitchell4/strends-report-1/README.md

 #### Python

-Run the following commands at the Anaconda prompt
+To install python using Anaconda run the following commands at the Anaconda prompt

 1. Create the environment from the `environment.yml` file: